The Ethnic Composition of the Population of Great Scythia According to Toponymy.

 Zala, the river, flows in Lake Balaton – Chuv çula “to lick”.

 From the middle of the 1st millennium AD, the resettlement of the Bulgars to the Balkans begins.
 The traces of Bulgarish toponymy found among others in Romania may be associated with the settlement of the Bulgarish horde, which came here under the leadership of Khan Asparuh at the end of the 7th millennium.
 The most commonplace name in Romania is Măgura.
 There are 97 of them in Transylvania alone (HALICZER JÓZEF.
 1935).
 If we talk about their origin, we can take into consideration the Slavic gora "mountain", but the prefix ma – is not clear.
 Most likely, the original form of this type of place-name is a word related to Chuv. măkăr „hillock, hill” while the ending a, was adopted under the influence of Slav. gora.
 The peoples of Dagestan, where the Khazar Kaganate once ruled, have a similar word magIar "mountain", which must also have a Bulgar origin.
 Since this toponym received a general meaning (Rom. măgura "hillock"), it is almost impossible to distinguish the left by the Bulgars out of all of their multitudes.
-However, many of them are plotted on the Google Map in places of accumulation of other Bulgar toponyms.
+However, many of them are plotted on Google Maps in places of accumulation of other Bulgar toponyms.
 These include the following:

 Odaia, Odăile, There are place names of this type in Romania about ten – Chuv ută 1. «hay».
 2. «island».
 3. «valley». ay «low, lowland», uy «field».